PatrickMennig/photo-log/readme.md

 After the workshop use a photo management software, e.g. "Photos" on a Mac to arrange the pictures taken in the right order.
 Export them as jpeg images.
+It is recommended to resize the images to a maximum width of 1920px and use a reasonable quality setting (e.g. medium, quality 5, etc.) to limit the size of individual files.
 Filenames need to be alphanumerically ordered by the desired order.

 Explanatory slides, e.g. in PowerPoint or Keynote, have to be exported as jpeg images too.
 Filenames need to be alphanumerically ordered by the desired order.
 Each workshop part shoul be introduced by at least one introductory slide.